Nadja1611/Noisier2Inverse-Joint-Denoising-and-Reconstruction-of-correlated-noise/README.md

 # 📜 Noisier2Inverse: Self-supervised learning for one-step reconstruction of noisy inverse problems with correlated noise

-*A deep learning framework for denoising and reconstructing medical images using self-supervised learning (Noise2X methods) and inverse problem formulations.*
+*A deep learning framework for denoising and reconstructing medical images using self-supervised learning specifically designed for correlated noise.*

 ---